jenworthington/hello-world/README.md

 * Configure an HEC token on Splunk Enterprise or Splunk Light (either single instance or distributed environment).
 Refer to the set up and use HTTP Event Collector documentation for more details.
 * Operating System Platform support as defined in Docker Engine managed plugin system documentation.

+# Install and configure Splunk Connect for Docker

-# Step 1: Get an HTTP Event Collector token
+## Step 1: Get an HTTP Event Collector token
 You must configure the Splunk HTTP Event Collector (HEC) to send your Docker container logging data to Splunk Enterprise or Splunk Cloud.
 HEC uses tokens as an alternative to embedding Splunk Enterprise or Splunk Cloud credentials in your app or supporting files.
 For more about how the HTTP event collector works, see http://docs.splunk.com/Documentation/Splunk/7.0.3/Data/UsetheHTTPEventCollector

 1. Enable your HTTP Event collector: http://docs.splunk.com/Documentation/Splunk/7.0.3/Data/HECWalkthrough#Enable_HEC
-1. Create an HEC token:
+2. Create an HEC token:
 http://docs.splunk.com/Documentation/Splunk/7.0.3/Data/UsetheHTTPEventCollector
 http://docs.splunk.com/Documentation/Splunk/7.0.3/Data/UseHECusingconffiles